lightningd/plugins/balanced_amp_payments/README.md

 ## Command line options

-The plugin exposes no new command line options:
+The plugin exposes no new command line options.

 ## JSON-RPC methods